kevinalejo20/WD-SEATWORK-1/Readme.md

-# 🧢 Kei Apparel - Student Website Project
+# 🧢 Kei Apparel - WD SEATWORK 1

-Welcome to **Kei Apparel** — a simple student-made website showcasing a fictional clothing brand built with love for fashion, friends, and fun!
+Welcome to **Kei Apparel** — a simple student-made website showcasing a fictional clothing brand built with love for fashion

 ## 👨‍💻 Made By
 **Kevin Carl Alejo**
 **Section: TC05**

-## 🎯 Project Description
+## 🎯 SW SEATWORK 1 Description

-This is a beginner HTML and CSS project made as part of a school activity.
-It features:

 - ✅ 5 headers (one for each page section)
 - ✅ 5 footers with different styles